The Inside Out ApproACH

 Why Inside Out vs. Outside In?

 Everyone has a unique contribution to make—a vision that only they can bring to life.
 Organization should free you to make that contribution.
 But “outside in” organizing and productivity approaches force people to change who they are to get organized, and don’t address the root of disorganization or allow for individuality.
-When you try to organize from the outside in—with strict rules and a limited set of tools—they end up feeling even more frustrated than before.
+When you try to organize from the outside in—with strict rules and a limited set of tools—you end up feeling even more frustrated than before.
 A truly productive and fulfilling life is made possible when you design day-to-day systems around your personality, natural habits, and goals.